 - Allow to cool and set completely in the fridge, repeat the last step for the underside of the biscuit.

 And one last thing!
-I’ve linked my Wagon Wheel with these other awesome bloggers pages, go check them out
+I’ve linked my Wagon Wheels with these other awesome Foodies websites, go check them out